 How to Clean Your Beeswax Pot:

 Once you have used up your mixture, pour boiling water into your stainless steel pot.
-Bring to the boil and tip the waxy water outside so as the wax doesn’t clog up your kitchen drain.
+Bring to a boil and tip the waxy water outside so that the wax doesn’t clog up your kitchen drain.
 Wipe the pot with a serviette or paper towel and finish by giving it an extra wash with soapy water.

 Please feel free to send us pictures of your creations via the Green Living Australia Facebook page or tag us on Instagram.
 Happy Making!

 We have had a lot of questions in the comments regarding cleaning your beeswax wraps.
 This is best done in cold water and with a mild detergent, natural detergents are preferable.
 Hot water will melt off the wax and harsh detergents will remove most of the product that you have purposefully added to create your wraps in the first place!

 If you are finding that after a couple of months, your beeswax wraps are developing cracks or the mixture is becoming uneven you can place your beeswax wrap between 2 pieces of non-stick baking paper, making sure to leave a 5cm border on the outside.
 Then using a hot iron quickly run it over your beeswax wrap until the whole wrap is melted, peel off your baking paper and leave to dry.
 You have now refreshed your wrap!

 As always, live well.